AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 {sample}BCT\_Radar\_Chart\_05{sample}

-To change the default layouts of grids, use the {api:anychart.core.grids.Radar#layout}layout(){api} method with either **radial** or **circuit** parameter.
+To change the default layouts of grids, use the {api:anychart.core.grids.Radar#layout}layout(){api} method with either the **radial** or **circuit** parameter.
 For example, if you want your chart to have only a radial grid, get the grid with the index 1 and set the layout to "radial":

 ```
 // set the layout type